 Ensure a Tidy Workplace at all Times

-An unorganised and shabby desk is a true reflection of your clumsy mind.
+An unorganized and shabby desk is a true reflection of your clumsy mind.
 The more cluttered desk you have, the more time you would be spending in searching for files and papers around, thereby effective your ability to finish your tasks in time.

 Spend a few minutes every morning to sort all the papers and files around your desk so that there is enough room for your laptop or desktops.
 Allocate a separate storage area for all sorts of eatables to avoid any smell from emancipating.
-Ensure to have only two or three important things that are most needed around your workstation and keep the rest safely in a locker, if possible to make things appear organised.
-Take help from several apps to categorise your emails electronically in your inbox.
+Ensure to have only two or three important things that are most needed around your workstation and keep the rest safely in a locker, if possible to make things appear organized.
+Take help from several apps to categorize your emails electronically in your inbox.
 This would help you in looking out for the relevant emails with ease and effectively increase productivity.

 Latest posts by Neha Sethi (see all)